-The post 2017 Steed range comes with a three-year/100,000km warranty and three years’ free roadside assistance.
+The post 2017 Steed range came with a three-year/100,000km warranty and three years’ free roadside assistance.

 A single cab version was launched in

-The Steed Single Cab boasts a claimed 1198kg payload, with a tow rating of 1700 kilograms.
+The Steed Single Cab boasted a claimed 1198kg payload, with a tow rating of 1700 kilograms.

-It comes complete with a locally manufactured aluminium tray, measuring 2400mm long by 1777mm wide, with drop sides for easy acces
+It came complete with a locally manufactured aluminium tray, measuring 2400mm long by 1777mm wide, with drop sides for easy access.